fabric-testbed/teaching-materials/Signing up.md

 ![Verify Your Email](https://learn.fabric-testbed.net/wp-content/uploads/2021/08/CreateAccount-12-Email-Annotated.png)

 6. **Await Admin Approval:**
-   - FABRIC admins will be notified of your request.
-Approval is performed manually and may take time.
    - Check your email for approval messages from FABRIC administrators.

 ![Await Admin Approval](https://learn.fabric-testbed.net/wp-content/uploads/2021/08/CreateAccount-15-WaitAndCheckEmailForApproval.png)